 Pet policy: Pets are welcome on the back patio where you’ll find picnic tables and corn hole.

-Opened in 2013, Miner emphasizes local ingredients where possible and relies heavily on the water on-site, which gives the beers with their unique flavors and distinctive style.
+Opened in 2013, Miner emphasizes local ingredients and relies heavily on the water on-site, which gives their beers unique flavors and a distinctive style.
 Enjoy year-round favorites and seasonal features, including sours, ciders, and meads.
 They also offer a limited selection of sandwiches and pizza.

 Pet policy: Leashed pets are welcome on the patio and yard where you’ll find picnic tables, a bocce court, disc golf, and pet waste stations.